plone/documentation/develop/addons/upgrade_to_51.rst

 An uninstall profile is not required, but it is highly recommended.

-Until Plone 5.0 the CMFQuickInstallerTool used to do an automatic partial cleanup, for example removing added skins and css resources.
+Until Plone 5.0 the CMFQuickInstallerTool used to do an automatic partial cleanup, for example removing added skins and CSS resources.

 This was always only partial, so you could not rely on it to fully cleanup the site.